CrunchyData/postgres-operator/docs/content/Upgrade/upgrade4.md

 Below are the procedures for upgrading to version 4.3.0 of the Crunchy PostgreSQL Operator using the Bash or Ansible installation methods.
 This version of the PostgreSQL Operator has several fundamental changes to the existing PGCluster structure and deployment model.
 Most notably for those upgrading from 4.1 and below, all PGClusters use the new Crunchy PostgreSQL HA container in place of the previous Crunchy PostgreSQL containers.
 The use of this new container is a breaking change from previous versions of the Operator did not use the HA containers.

+##### NOTE: If you are upgrading from Crunchy PostgreSQL Operator version 4.1.0 or later, the [Automated Upgrade Procedure](/upgrade#automated-upgrade-procedure) is recommended.

 #### Crunchy PostgreSQL High Availability Containers

 Using the PostgreSQL Operator 4.3.0 requires replacing your `crunchy-postgres` and `crunchy-postgres-gis` containers with the `crunchy-postgres-ha` and `crunchy-postgres-gis-ha` containers respectively.
 The underlying PostgreSQL installations in the container remain the same but are now optimized for Kubernetes environments to provide the new high-availability functionality.